donghoony1/Commandist/README.md

 # The Commandist
-Accelerator of all work speeds.
+A accelerator of all work speeds.

 # 🔧 Development
 ## TODOs